 - Consider and estimate funding amounts from all appropriate funding alternatives

 - Consider sources and uses for debt service

 - Ensure reliability and stability of identified funding sources

-- Evaluate the affordability of the financing strategy, including the impact on debt ratios, taxpayers, ratepayers, and others
+- Evaluate the affordability of the financing strategy, including the impact on debt ratios, applicable tax rates, and/or service fees

 - Capital Improvement Programming: A Guide for Smaller Governments, GFOA, 1996.